Website for MIIS Courses Taught by Mark Bishop

 Mark Bishop email@example.com

-ECPR 8510 A Tools of the Trade
+Tools of the Trade is

 This course introduces the use of quantitative methods in environmental analysis.
 Students will learn how to apply basic principles of natural science to a variety of globally important environmental problems.
 Topics covered include estimation techniques and stock-flow modeling; population and resource use; biogeochemical cycles; acid deposition; climate change; stratospheric ozone depletion; toxic pollution and public health; and radiation and radioactivity.
 The methods taught in this course have proven useful not only for aspiring environmental scientists and engineers, but also for those working in public policy, environmental law, ecological economics, international development, business, and journalism.